Multi-fairness under class-imbalance: Experiments

-\textbf{Hyperparameters and evaluation setup:} We set the number of weak learners $T=500$.
-We follow the same evaluation setup as in \cite{IosNto:CIKM:19,zafar2019fairness} by splitting each dataset randomly into train (50\%) and test set (50\%) and report on the average of 10 random splits.
-We perform an ablation analysis of the solutions in Pareto front along with the associated pseudo-weight vectors for choosing the user preference vector.
+We set the number of weak learners to $T=500$.
+We follow the same evaluation setup as in \cite{IosNto:CIKM:19,zafar2019fairness} by splitting each dataset randomly into train (50\%) and test (50\%) and report on the average of 10 random splits.